 MTA Collateral Call may be different from the requirements and remedies for a Collateral Call.

+Municipalities and Cooperatives; Municipality and Cooperative; Municipality or Cooperative:

+“Municipalities and Cooperatives,” “Municipality and Cooperative,” and “Municipality or Cooperative,” as those terms are used in Tariff, Attachment Q or elsewhere regarding credit scoring, shall mean Participants that are not-for-profit municipal electric systems, municipalities, electric cooperatives, generation cooperatives, transmission cooperatives and/or joint municipal agencies, or agents representing one or more of such entities and whose credit quality is directly derived from the credit quality of the entity(ies) represented through the agency relationship.

+Nationally Recognized Statistical Rating Organization:

+“Nationally Recognized Statistical Rating Organization” or “NRSRO” shall have the meaning as set forth in Securities Exchange Act of 1934, section 3(a)(62), 15 U.S.C. §78(a)(62).

 Net Obligation:

 “Net Obligation” shall mean the amount owed to PJMSettlement and PJM for purchases from the

-PJM Markets, Transmission Service, (under Tariff, Parts II and III , and other services pursuant
+PJM Markets, Transmission Service under Tariff, Parts II and III , and other services pursuant

 to the Agreements, after applying a deduction for amounts owed to a Participant by PJMSettlement as it pertains to monthly market activity and services.
 Should other markets be formed such that Participants may incur future Obligations in those markets, then the aggregate amount of those Obligations will also be added to the Net Obligation.